dhanish55511/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/omlpy/omlpy.md

 		The output is similar to the following:
 		![list of python model proxy objects in a datastore.](images/model-object-datastore.png)

-		Run the following script to use the loaded model `dt_mod` from the datastore to make predictions on the test data using the predict function.
+		Run the following script to use the `dt_mod` model from the datastore to make predictions on the test data using the predict function.
 		```
 		<copy>
 		%python